jeremypparker/lyapunov_lean/README.md

 Currently there are two main results:

 # Classical Lyapunov function
-Lyapunov.lean contains the theorem currently called "Lyapunov", which a very simple Lyapunov theorem for stability.
+Lyapunov.lean contains the theorem currently called `Lyapunov`, which is a very simple Lyapunov theorem for stability.
 It states that if

 $f\cdot \nabla V(x) \leq 0$